healthinfoservices/template-fhir-ig/README.md

    ./_genonce.bat
    ```

-### Modifying the code
-You may also wish to change information in the sushi-config.yaml file to adapt the IG for a different country/jurisdiction the you may change the dependencies section in the sushi-config.yaml file.
-After doing this,  repeat from step 3 above.
+### Creating your own IG content
+To customise this template for our own you will need to use a text editor to modify the following:

+1. Change the information in the sushi-config.yaml file to set overall settings for your IG.

-Using a text editor,  you can adapt or extend the IG by editing the .fsh files in the input/fsh folder.
-After doing this repeat from step 4 above.
+2. Using a text editor,  you can adapt or extend the IG by editing the .fsh files in the input/fsh folder.
+You can also delete and .fsh files for profiles that you will not be using,  and/or create new fsh files for additional profiles.

+3. Using a text editor,  modify the index.md.
+This creates the content for the home page of your IG.

+4. Make use of the aliases.fsh file.
+It contains a set of aliases that you can use in your fsh files to prevent having to type in long url's.

-After any changes to fsh or md files,  run the following command:
+5. After each modification to fsh or md files,  run the following command:
   (for Linux/Mac)
   ```sh
   ./_genonce.sh